A member of the Actinidiaceae family which includes 3 genera and about 360 species,

 Years before fruiting: 2-5.
 Full productivity occurs after 8-12 years.

 Months for fruit to ripen: About 6.
 The fruit is mature when its seeds have turned black.
 One fruit must be picked and cut open each week from the first week of October on, until the seeds have turned black.
 Remove fruit of the same size when harvesting and save the smaller immature ones until later.
 Do not wait until fruit have softened before harvesting.
-Fruit ripens off the vine.
+The fruit ripen off the vine.
 Storage after harvest: Refrigerated and placed in a vented plastic